ruby-analysis/delfos/README.md

 ## Analysis

 ### UI
-I would like to create a UI for visualizing execution chains with their respective file system traversals.
+I would like to create a UI for visualizing call stacks with their respective file system traversals.

 ### Command line tool
 I want to detect common software design mistakes in a way which is useful/actionable like rubocop.